SAI-GOPAL/SQL_Practice-files/README.md

-This Repo Contains SQL Pratice Answers from Mode website
+This Repo Contains SQL Practice Answers from Mode website